1rocketdude/Optiplex_3050_SFF/README.md

 <li>audio
 <li>Sleep/wake - Magically, this started working in a recent OpenCore update.
 <li>dual monitors (1920x1080) both HDMI; one attaches to the 3050's HDMI port and the other HDMI cable through an adapter to DisplayPort.
+<li>Messages - just works as expected
+<li>USB - full USB3 speeds off all the ports
 </ul>

 <b>What hasn't been tested?</b>
 <ul>
 <li>Wifi and bluetooth - my computer was barebones, not including a drive or wireless card.
 Since I operate with hardwire ethernet, no need to test wireless.
 I would expect the same challenges as with other non-Apple wifi cards.
-<li>Airdrop - no bluetooth
+<li>Airdrop - no bluetooth or wifi
-<li>iMessage - never use it, but I suspect getting a working WiFi/Bluetooth card would allow this
 <li>Microphone - others have mentioned this is a challenge.
-I don't need a microphone, so I disabled it in the BIOS
+I don't need a microphone, so I disabled it in the BIOS.
+I use a USB webcam with mic, which just works.
 </ul>